 College's Department of Student Development/Student Affairs has several services to help students in need of assistance for alcohol and substance use/abuse.
 They are the Student Wellness Center, Counseling Services and Health Services.
-These programs have
+These programs have information on alcohol & substance abuse and make referrals to outside mental health, health, and substance abuse treatment programs.
+In addition, counselors are available in the Student Wellness Center and Counseling Services to assist students.

 The Student Health Center (SHC) in particular is a great resource to obtain educational material designed to heighten awareness about alcohol & substance use/abuse, tobacco addiction, and many other health related topics.
-In addition, the Student Wellness Center offers alcohol screenings and year round activities focusing on wellness.
+In addition, the Student Wellness Center offers alcohol screenings and year-round activities focusing on wellness.